cchitsiang/awesome-stars/README.md

 - [DianQK/DQKFreezeWindowView](https://github.com/DianQK/DQKFreezeWindowView) - A freeze window effect view for iOS
 - [appsocially/AppSocially-iOS-SDK](https://github.com/appsocially/AppSocially-iOS-SDK) - Optimized User Aqusition funnel for iOS
 - [bubudrc/MPCoachMarks](https://github.com/bubudrc/MPCoachMarks) - MPCoachMarks is an iOS class that displays user coach marks with a couple of shapescutout over an existing UI.
 This approach leverages your actual UI as part of the onboarding process for your user.
-- [AlexeyBelezeko/TBIconTransitionKit](https://github.com/AlexeyBelezeko/TBIconTransitionKit) - TBIconTransitionKit is an easy to use icon transition kit that allows to smoothly change from one shape to another.
 - [robovm/apple-ios-samples](https://github.com/robovm/apple-ios-samples) -
 - [onevcat/VVDocumenter-Xcode](https://github.com/onevcat/VVDocumenter-Xcode) - Xcode plug-in which helps you write documentation comment easier, for both Objective-C and Swift.
 - [yapstudios/YapDatabase](https://github.com/yapstudios/YapDatabase) - YapDB is a collection/key/value store with a plugin architecture.
 It's built atop sqlite, for Swift & objective-c developers.